zerhud/ascip/README.md

              // so the ident will be stored on first result field and next item to second
   >> -(      // - is an optional parser
        omit(char_<'<'>) // omits a value
     >> ascip::req<2> // reqursively calls parser.
-2 - the number of sequence parsers to top direction from current place.
+2 - the number of sequence parsers (as current - number)
        ([](...){...}) // lambda for create object for store reqursion. it get an empty unqie_ptr what emplace_back to result.
        % ','
     >> omit(char_<'>'>)